 Allergy and intolerance

-This section gives information on the Food Standards Agency's work on food allergy and intolerance, including research, labelling, advice to caterers and guidance notes.
+Information on the Food Standards Agency's work on food allergy and intolerance, including research, labelling, advice to caterers and guidance notes.

 The Food Standards Agency's approach to food allergy and intolerance has three main aims: